con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > zhus pa'i le'u ste dang po'o// //
 >>		% Following this, only VM is collated for some verses

-This concludes the sixteen verses showing the request.
+This concludes sixteen verses showing the request.

 ## 2. The Reply